 To be fair, it was a tough question, but answered perfectly!
 At the start we mentioned you had been nominated Best Blogger at the British Cruise Awards, how did you feel when you heard the news?

-Tell us a little about your blogging and videos – what got you in to it and why do you do it?
+Tell us a little about your blogging (Travel Blogger Jamie) and videos (Jamie’s Holiday Channel) – what got you in to it and why do you do it?

 OK I can answer this one!
 I started making “holiday” videos a number of years ago, more for memories than anything and it made sense to “store” them, so to speak, on You Tube.
 My first videos of Cedar Point and Disneyworld were not good, but they always make me smile even now.
 However, the minute I uploaded a ship tour of P&O Oceana, I couldn’t believe how many views I started to get.
 So, I carried on filming, editing, uploading – no frills of course, just a cheap camera and free editing software – and the viewers came.

 I had messages thanking me, asking if I could film specific things, and so started the journey of blending my video diaries with what my audience told me they wanted to see.
 Blogging came last of all as I was working full time as a Deputy Headteacher of a Secondary School, as well as completing a Masters in Linguistics – time was in short supply!
 I remember in 2015 writing my first blog post about Christmas on P&O Arcadia, but that was it until February 2017.